iurysza/module-graph/README.md

     - `NONE`: No text added.
 (Default.)
     - `CONFIGURATION`: The name of the configuration which the dependency belongs to (e.g. " implementation", "compileOnly", "jsMain").
-- **excludeConfigurationNames**:
+- **excludedConfigurationsRegex**:
-  - List of configuration names which should be ignored. e.g. "implementation", "testImplementation".
-Default is emptyList().
+  - Regex matching the configurations which should be ignored. e.g. "implementation", "testImplementation".
+- **excludedModulesRegex**:
+  - Regex matching the modules which should be ignored.

 ## Usage